mqttjs/mqtt-connection/README.md

 * `messageId`: the ID of the packet

 #### Connection#unsubscribe(options, [callback])
-Send an MQTT unsubscribe packet.
+Send a MQTT unsubscribe packet.

 `options` supports the following properties: